baiyou1234/SmaRT/README.md

-# SmaRT: Style-Modulated Robust Test-Time Adaptation
+# SmaRT: Style-Modulated Robust Test-Time Adaptation for Source-Free Cross-Domain Brain Tumor Segmentation

 We propose a test-time adaptation method called **SmaRT (Style-Modulated Robust Test-Time Adaptation)**.
 This method is designed for **source-free cross-domain brain tumor segmentation** in MRI.